45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 7 to 11

 Whale’s tongue agave has thick, broad, evergreen leaves that grow in a large leafy rosette.
-Each leaf is edged with stout spines, so be careful when handling this plant.
+Each leaf is edged with stout spines, so handle this plant with care.

 The foliage is silvery green and very eye-catching.
-This plant can grow quite large, as much as 4 to 6 feet across at maturity, so be sure to allow it plenty of space to grow.
+This plant can grow quite large, as much as four to six feet across at maturity, so allow it plenty of space to grow.
 Plant it in full sun with average, dry, well-drained soil.

-If you are lucky enough to convince your whale’s tongue agave to flower, be prepared for a stunning sight!
+If you are lucky enough to convince your whale’s tongue agave to flower, prepare for a stunning sight!
 The flower stalks may grow to 14 feet tall and are immensely thick and sturdy.
-This plant flowers only once, between 10 and 20 years of age, and after flowering, the leaves will die.
-Plants will reproduce by seeds and offshoots.
+This plant flowers only once, between 10 and 20 years of age, and after flowering, the leaves die.
+Plants reproduce by seeds and offshoots.

 Wild Bergamot